Ramblers South West Sussex Group Editor: Tim Goman, contact firstname.lastname@example.org

 Chichester Walking Weekend

-South West Sussex Ramblers Group is pleased to be teaming up with Visit Chichester to provide a number of walks on Friday 6th September, Saturday 7th September and Sunday 8th September.
-These are open to Ramblers members and non - members.
+South West Sussex Ramblers Group teamed up with Visit Chichester to provide five walks on Friday 6th September, Saturday 7th September and Sunday 8th September..

 Walk Leaders needed

-Sincere thanks goes out to those members who put themselves forward to lead walks for the Summer & Autumn Programme, August to November.
-As at the time of this update though, we have over 20 vacant dates requiring a walk, our worst performance to date.
+Sincere thanks goes out to those members who put themselves forward to lead walks for the Winter Programme, December to March.
+There are just five dates available requiring a walk to bring us up to capacity.

 If we are to continue aiming to provide three walks a week, new leaders have to step up to the plate.
 So, do please give consideration to becoming a Walk Leader.
 Start with a walk of any length in an area which you know well.
 As well as literary support from Ramblers via the web-site, Committee members are willing to assist you with planning the walk, recceing the route and backing you up on the day.
 Tim G, the Walks Programme Co-ordinator is happy to discuss (Contact 07753 172002 or 01243 262284, email email@example.com )